We've combined the latest independent ratings and reviews to create a list of the best UK health insurance policies of 2017.

 CS Healthcare Insurance Review

-A provider aimed at the Civil Service and voluntary or charitable workers.
-Their Your Choice policy received 4 Stars from Defaqto.
+CS Healthcare is aimed at the Civil Service and voluntary or charitable workers.
 Read our CS Healthcare health insurance review for more.

 General & Medical Health Insurance Review

-Originally the supplier of health insurance for the medical profession, both their Altus Elite and Altus Plus products achieve 4 Stars from Defaqto, although they have a wider range of 8 policy levels with additional options for in-patient psychiatric treatment and worldwide travel that should mean you find the policy to suit your own needs.
+Generally & Medical was originally the supplier of health insurance for the medical profession.
+It offers eight policy levels with additional options for in-patient psychiatric treatment and worldwide travel that should mean you find the policy to suit your own needs.

-In addition, they also provide a unique option that allows you to get some cover for a pre-existing condition (which almost all medical insurers exclude), including diabetes and hypertension.
+In addition, it also provides a unique option that allows you to get some cover for a pre-existing condition (which almost all medical insurers exclude), including diabetes and hypertension.